 Watch 360-degree videos on Windows 10 using GOM Player

 Luckily, the newest version of the GOM Player comes with support for 360-degree VR video, making it one of the first desktop media players to support 360 degree VR video.

-A 360 degree video can be watched on GOM Player from top, bottom, left or right by just moving the mouse or using dedicated keyboard shortcuts.
+A 360-degree video can be watched on GOM Player from the top, bottom, left, or right by just moving the mouse or using dedicated keyboard shortcuts.

 Additionally, the GOM Player for Windows 10/8/7 displays front, back, left and right previews so that you can easily switch to one of them.

-Don’t have a 360 degree video to watch it on GOM player?
+Don’t have a 360-degree video to watch it on the GOM player?
 Not a problem.
-YouTube has a good number of 360 videos and those videos can be played right on your GOM Player.
+YouTube has a good number of 360 videos, and those videos can be played right on your GOM Player.

 Playing 360 videos in GOM Player

-To watch a 360 degree YouTube video on GOM Player, right-click anywhere on the GOM Player, click Playback 360 degree video, and then click Playback 360 degree video to load a list a 360 degree videos available on YouTube.
+To watch a 360 degree YouTube video on GOM Player, right-click anywhere on the GOM Player, click Playback 360-degree video, and then click Playback 360-degree video to load a list of 360-degree videos available on YouTube.

-While watching a 360 degree video in GOM Player, you can use W, A, S, and D keys to change viewing angles.
+While watching a 360-degree video in GOM Player, you can use W, A, S, and D keys to change viewing angles.
 Also, you can use “+” and “-” keys on your keyboard to zoom in or out.
-The “V” key can be used to view or select front, left, right or rear of the video.
+The “V” key can be used to view or select the front, left, right, or rear of the video.

 A word of caution.
 While installing GOM Player, it tries to install some other programs as well.
 Don’t accept those programs if you’re not interested.